RSE-Sheffield/COMCUDA_lab_sheets/lab01 - Introduction to Visual Studio & C Programming.md

 You are going to create a calculator which takes input from the command line.

-Add a new Windows 32 console project to the solution called `Lab01_Exercise04` by right clicking on the solution and selecting `Add->New Project...` To select it as the project which we would like to execute right click on the project and select `Set as Startup Project`.
+Add a new empty project to the solution called `Lab01_Exercise04` by right clicking on the solution and selecting `Add->New Project...` To select it as the project which we would like to execute right click on the project and select `Set as Startup Project`.
 Make a copy of the file `exercise4.c` (which is provided for you) and place it in your projects source directory.
 Add the file to the project by selecting `Add->Existing Items`.

 The source file contains the basic structure of a simple command line calculator which will understand the following basic commands `"add N"`, `"sub N"`, `"mul N"`, `"div N"` and `"exit"`, where `N` is a floating point value.